 - Human Resources: It's in the job title!
 Because this time, it's personnel!

-- Incredibly Lame Pun: "This time, it's personnel!"
-Cue laughter from the villains and absolutely no one else.
+- Lame Pun Reaction: "This time, it's personnel!"
+Cue laughter from the villains and absolutely no-one else.

 - Missing Floor: The curious thing that the Doctor notes about the H.C.
 Clements offices is that the lift control panel shows an entire floor not on the official floor plan.